nathancarter/weblurch/doc/bugs-and-enhancements.md

    turns the mouse pointer into a text cursor (shaped like an I, rather than an arrow), which can be confusing.
 Make the mouse pointer over groupers be a plain old ordinary arrow, like usual.
+ * Move all plugin files into the `src/` folder, if possible.
  * See [this answer](http://stackoverflow.com/a/32120344/670492) to your
    StackOverflow question about higher resolution HTML canvas rendering on retina deisplays.
 See if its suggestions can work in your case.
- * Move all plugin files into the `src/` folder, if possible.
+This may be the same as the following one...
  * Bubble tags are not drawn at retina resolution on Macs with retina displays.
 [See my question about how to fix this problem here.](http://stackoverflow.com/questions/30537138/rendering-html-to-canvas-on-retina-displays)
  * Complete [the unit test for the DOM Utils package](../test/domutils-spec.litcoffee).
 See the end of that file for the few missing tests.
- * Improve build process to not compile files whose dates indicate that they do not need it, nor to minify files whose dates indicate that they do not need it.
  * If you ever need to export PDFs of Lurch documents, consider [jsPDF](https://github.com/MrRio/jsPDF).
  * Eventually, pull the LoadSave plugin out into its own repository on